The Love Guru

-The Love Guru is a 2008 American romantic comedy film directed by Marco Schnabel in his directorial debut, written and produced by Mike Myers, and starring Myers, Jessica Alba, Justin Timberlake, Romany Malco, Meagan Good, Verne Troyer, John Oliver, Omid Djalili, and Ben Kingsley.
-The film was a financial failure, grossing $40 million on a budget of $62 million, and was panned by both critics and audiences.
-It also won 3 Razzie Awards including Worst Picture.
+The Love Guru is a 2008 romantic comedy film directed by Marco Schnabel in his directorial debut.
+It was written and produced by Mike Myers, who was the leading cast-member along with Jessica Alba, Justin Timberlake, Romany Malco, Meagan Good, Verne Troyer, John Oliver, Omid Djalili, and Ben Kingsley.
+The film follows Pitka (Myers), a guru who is tasked with revitalizing the Toronto Maple Leafs hockey team.